zurutech/zurutech.github.io/_posts/2020-04-03-rendering-in-UE4.md

 Now that the engine knows what objects needs to be rendered and where they are, it remains to know in what order the renderer need to render those: this is done as first step in the next section.

-**Render thread (CPU - GPU)**: the geometry rendering starts.
+**Render thread (GPU)**: the geometry rendering starts.
 Unreal have both *forward* and *deferred* rendering paths.

 The default one is the *deferred rendering*: the rendering pipeline is divided in *passes*, and the lighting calculation is postponed once all the objects are rendered into the *GBuffer*.
 Every render pass defines a different part of the renderer.
 For example, the *base pass* renders the material properties into different buffers, that can be reused later on within the ligth pass, that calculates the ligthing of the scene.
-Basically, all passes are finally composed together to achieve the final result.
+Finally, all passes are composed together to achieve the final result.

 *Forward rendering*, instead, it does everything in the same pass, except for post processes that are added at the end.
-This is simpler for handling transparency and it's usually faster for simple scene that does not require a lot of dynamic lighting.
+This is simpler for handling transparency and it's usually faster for simple scenes that does not require a lot of dynamic lights.

 *Forward* vs *deferred* is a big topic, and both have pros and cons that are outside the scope of this post.
-All you need to know is that Unreal uses deferred rendering as default, but you may need forward rendering when dealing with VR applications, especially on mobile.
+All you need to know is that Unreal uses deferred rendering as default, but you may prefer forward rendering when dealing with VR applications, especially on mobile.

 The renders starts with a prepass for depth calculation: the *Prepass/Early Z Pass* is done on the GPU  that figures out which models will be displayed where.
 It consists of a pass of z-depth, to avoid pixel overdraw.